Intilery/intilery.github.io/docs/apis/api.md

 ### Permissions

-Your Authentication token will be set with permissions at the Account and Brand level, token’s can be created that have access to all Brands within an Account or a token for each Brand (and account).
+Your Authentication token will be set with permissions at the Account and Brand level, tokens can be created that have access to all Brands within an Account or a token for each account.

 ### Limits